What are VA loan closing costs?

 - Homeowners insurance and real estate taxes.
 When you close on a mortgage, the lender will require you to pay homeowners insurance and property taxes.

-When you are looking at different VA loan offers, look at their annual percentage rate (APR) as well as their interest rate.
+When you are considering different VA loan offers, compare the annual percentage rate (APR) as well as the interest rate.
 APR includes many of the closing costs listed above and gives you a better sense of the total cost of a VA loan.

 VA closing costs for buyers and sellers

 The VA requires sellers to pay real estate professional commissions, brokerage fees, and buyer broker fees.
-They also require sellers to pay termite report fees for new home purchases.
-Buyers and sellers can negotiate who will pay other VA loan closing costs including the funding fee.
+They also allow the Veteran to pay for the termite inspection in the event the termite inspection is required by the Notice of Value ("NOV").
+Buyers and sellers can negotiate who will pay other VA loan closing costs, including the funding fee.
 Visit the Department of Veterans Affairs website to learn more.

 How do VA home loan closing costs compare?